trisfaizal/Marketing-Site/_posts/2015-05-12-cloudcannon jekyll support now in public beta.md

 The key features are:

-*   Cloud-based Jekyll site compiling (a benefit for designers and developers)
+*   <strong> Cloud-based Jekyll site compiling </strong> (a benefit for designers and developers)
-*   Easy to use client interfaces for creating and editing the content (blog posts, photos, menus, etc) in their Jekyll powered website.
+*   <strong> Easy to use client interfaces for creating editing content </strong>(blog posts, photos, menus, etc) in their Jekyll powered website.
 Editors won&#39;t have to understand Markdown or front matter to make Jekyll site content contributions.

 ### Video overviews